netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

         -H 'Authorization: [OAuth Header] \
         "https://magentohost/api/rest/orders/:orderid/addresses"

-Please note that the new attributs must explicitly be enabled for REST-API calls.
+Please note that the new attributes must explicitly be enabled for REST-API calls.
 To do this, go to:

 ::